openshift/enhancements/enhancements/update/overriding-blocked-edges/README.md

 For initiating an update, users need confidence that there are no likely, severe bugs affecting their clusters.
 These are two different things.

-Getting [targeted edge blocking][targeted-edge-blocking] in place will allow us to decrease the amount of collateral damage where we currently have to pull an edge for all clusters to protect a known, vulnerable subset of clusters.
+Getting [targeted edge blocking](../targeted-update-edge-blocking.md) in place will allow us to decrease the amount of collateral damage where we currently have to pull an edge for all clusters to protect a known, vulnerable subset of clusters.
 And [alerting on available updates][alert-on-available-updates] will inform folks who have had an edge restored that they have been ignoring the (new) update opportunity.
 Between those two, and similar efforts, I don't think that broadcasting edge-pulled motivations is a useful activity, and I think encouraging users to actively consume our blocked-edge reasoning in order to green-light their own off-graph updates is actively harmful.
 Because do we support them if they hit some new bug?